mirandawylie/MechaCar_Statistical_Analysis/README.md

 * Is the slope of the linear model considered to be zero?
 Why or why not?

-The slope of the linear model is not considered to be zero because the p-value is 5.35e-11 which is larger than 0.05.
+The slope of the linear model is not considered to be zero because the p-value is 5.35e-11 which is smaller than 0.05.

 * Does this linear model predict the mpg of MechaCar prototypes effectively?
 Why or why not?